-Context: We are a married couple in our 40’s.
-No children but we have two terrier dogs that are very special to us and need outdoor space.
-We live in Silicon Valley, California.
-Chris works in tech.
-Emily works in Education.
-One of the goals of moving to Portugal would be to slow down, but we would still probably work part time online and possibly look into education related activities.
+One of the goals of moving to Portugal would be to slow down, but we would still probably work part time online and possibly look to work in local education related activities.

 The boundaries of the Silver Coast differ when you ask various people.
 We may be including areas that others would not consider part of the region.
 I’m including all the places we visited between the larger Porto and larger Lisbon areas.